 Done deliberately in the South Park episode "The Return of Chef," where the titular character'snote whose voice actor resigned in protest of the show's treatment of Scientology lines are spliced together from previous episodes in an incredibly obvious manner, making his speech sound unnatural to highlight the fact that he's been brainwashed.

-In the syndicated opening to the animated series Aladdin, there is a scene where a large, angry Genie is shooting lightning bolts that are destroying Agrabah, and the citizens are fearing for their lives.
+In the syndicated opening to Aladdin The Series there is a scene where a large, angry Genie is shooting lightning bolts that are destroying Agrabah, and the citizens are fearing for their lives.
 In truth, this "scene" takes shots from three seperate episodes, Genie is trying to stop a time loop, and it's really more standard villains destroying Agrabah.

 In the Archer episode Viscous Coupling, Archer does this to audio of Barry to make it sound like he's cheating on Katya.
 Katya pretends to believe it.